Skip to content

 load(filepath, converter=None)

-Load a pg_dump file created with -Fc from disk
+Load a pg_dump file from disk

 :param filepath: The path to the dump to load :type filepath: str or pathlib.Path :param converter: The data converter class to use (Default: :py:class:pgdumplib.converters.DataConverter) :type converter: Converter class or None :raises: :py:exc:ValueError :rtype: pgdumplib.dump.Dump